 Another common misconception is that returning citizens who have been convicted of a felony are permanently barred from voting.
 In most states, returning citizens have their voting rights restored when their sentence is completed or when they are released.
 In Vermont, Maine, and the District of Columbia, people convicted of felonies never lose the right to vote and can vote while incarcerated.
 In other states, returning citizens will need to take specific steps to restore their voting rights.
 Nonprofit organizations can play a powerful role in helping returning citizens navigate this process and cast their ballots with confidence.
-For a state-by-state breakdown of these voting rights, see the ACLU's map on felony disenfranchisement laws at www.aclu.org/ issues/voting-rights/voter-restoration/felonydisenfranchisement-laws-map.
+For a state-by-state breakdown of these voting rights, see the Brennan Center's map on felony disenfranchisement laws at www.brennancenter.org/issues/ensure-every-american-can-vote/voting-rights-restoration/disenfranchisement-laws.